Simple Tips for Keeping Your Family Healthy

 Acupoint: Bl-67 (Other Names: Urinary Bladder-67/Zhi Yin/Reaching Yin)

-Labor and delivery are strenuous processes and when they go on for too long they can feel exhausting.
+Labor and delivery are strenuous processes, and they can feel exhausting when they go on for too long.
 The bladder channel 67 point is a simple solution to increasing the speed of labor and delivery for a less painful and less complicated birthing process.
-It is thought that this point is effective in speeding up the delivery process because it helps create balance in the mother’s body which then helps the baby assume the proper position for delivery.
+It is thought that this point is effective in speeding up the delivery process because it helps create balance in the mother’s body, making the baby assume the proper position for delivery.

 The BL-67 point is the last point in the bladder channel, placing it on the lateral portion of the foot near the pinky toe.
 It is next to the edge of the pinky toenail and requires gentle activation.